Kolumnen by Dell

 Welsh skasters, Cartoon Violence, also have plans for a brand new album and the four piece band will be out and about promoting its release with a number of shows in the UK and Deutschland.

-be performing at the London International Ska Festival, which
+100 Men will be performing at the London International Ska Festival, which

 takes place in March.
 Other acts that will take part include Intensified, Pama